greg-raven/Uncommon-Sense/_posts/2023-05-14-freedom-is-a-responsibility.md

 ---
-title: 'Freedom is a responsibility'
+title: "Freedom is a responsibility"
 layout: post
 categories:
 - liberty